 Damage from a water leak can be minimized by turning off the water to a particular fixture or turning off the water main to your home.
-Please refer to the "Plumbing" section of this manual on Page 61 for further discussion of the water shut-off locations.
+The water main shut-off valve is located at the water meter box, which is generally located at the property line.
+Please refer to the "Plumbing" section of this manual for further discussion of the water shut-off locations.